 - Poor vision in dimly lit places or during the night.

-What are the treatments for Glaucoma?
+What are the Glaucoma treatments in Mumbai?

 As the damage caused by glaucoma is irreparable, the goal of all treatments is to prevent further damage and maintain the current condition of the eye.